 MACC makes every effort to return lost pets to their owners.
-All stray animals are checked for pet licenses, identification tags and scanned for microchips.
+All stray animals are checked for pet licenses, identification tags, and microchips.
 If an animal does not have identification, pet owners need to come to the shelter to report their missing pet and to look at impounded animals.
 Lost pet reports are not taken over the phone.

 Last year, just over 4,300 animals were brought to the Animal Shelter.
-When a pet comes to us wearing a pet license tag, 99 percent of those animals leave the Animal Shelter with humans.
-Please help us get your furry friend back home -- license your pet today!
+When a pet comes to us wearing a pet license tag, 98 percent of those animals leave the Animal Shelter with their owners.
+Please help us get your furry friend back home--license your pet today!

 Applicable fees include: